jorgehenriqueEG/projetos/README.md

 Agradecimentos

 Obrigado por visitar meu repositório!
 Fique à vontade para explorar o código e acompanhar meu progresso à medida que continuo a aprender e desenvolver novos projetos.

+My First HTML Website

+Welcome to my repository!
+This project is the result of my first experience creating a website using HTML and CSS.
+I'm excited to share this journey with you!
+About the Project

+In this website, I implemented a simple login interface that includes fields for username and password, along with options for registration and password recovery.
+The idea is to provide a basic authentication experience, allowing users to simulate a login process.
+Future Goals

+This project is just the beginning!
+My aim is to continue improving my web development skills and create more advanced and functional websites in the future.
+I am constantly learning and seeking to expand my knowledge in new technologies, such as JavaScript, front-end frameworks, and responsive design.
+Technologies Used

+    HTML
+    CSS

+How to Contribute

+If you have suggestions or would like to contribute to this project, feel free to open an issue or make a pull request.
+I'm always open to feedback and collaborations!
+Acknowledgments

+Thank you for visiting my repository!
+Feel free to explore the code and follow my progress as I continue to learn and develop new projects.